stassinari/saverio.dev/src/pages/cv.md

 ### Web app development course

-*Ecipar, Bologna (Training institution) | October 2013 - September 2014*
+*Ecipar, Bologna (Training institution) | October 2013 – September 2014*

 - Year-long course that taught me the fundamentals of web development and led to my first job in the field.

-### Bachelor's Degree in Mathematics
+### Bachelor’s Degree in Mathematics

-*Alma Mater Studiorum - Università di Bologna | September 2008 - December 2013*
+*Alma Mater Studiorum — Università di Bologna | September 2008 – December 2013*

 - Thesis in Computational complexity and prime numbers.